wvu-irl/smartbot3_project_template/README.md

 <br>

-### Python:
+### Python install for windows:

 - Download **Python Install Manager**.
-This will install Python3.14 automatically.
+This will install Python3.14 automatically
 - Choose 'y' when prompted to add commands directory to your PATH
-- Chose 'y' when prompted to install the CPython runtime.
+- Chose 'y' when prompted to install the CPython runtime
+- Run `py install 3.12` in a shell
-- Check that python3.12 was installed.
+- Check that 1python3.121 was installed

 <img src="docs/images/win_download_py_manager.png" style="max-width:600px; height:auto;">